 Spotted horses aren’t just pleasing to look at.
 These breeds are intelligent, sure-footed, and athletic, making them perfect for just about every equine sport.
 If you’re on the hunt for a versatile and distinctive horse, consider one of these nine spotted horse breeds.

-- 7 Most Expensive Horse Breeds in 2021 (with Pictures)
+- 7 Most Expensive Horse Breeds (with Pictures)

 - 13 Asian Horse Breeds and What You Should Know About Them